-At-Grade: At ground surface level; used to describe roadways, river crossings, and track profiles.
+At-Grade: At ground surface level; used to describe roadways, river crossings, and track alignments.

-Attainment: When an air basin complies with federal or state standards for a particular pollutant.
+Attainment: An air basin is considered to be in attainment for a particular pollutant if it meets the federal or state standards set for that pollutant.
 See also Maintenance, Nonattainment.